THE COLONIAL BULLDOG

 Our hero was an ordinary boy growing up, fitting in with his contemporaries during schooling and showing no signs of outstanding achievement.
 He barely scraped through a secondary education, as the family bounced from one location to another, including old London town, and finally, his mother decided to abandon her children, suffering a mental breakdown; she returned to South Africa.

-Victor was born in Johannesburg.
+Victor Von Woolfe* (the main character in this story) was born in Johannesburg.
 In a month that for some reason spawns quite a few specimens, who later go on the achieve great things.
 Why that should be so, is anybody's guess.

 A great example of such determination is the Engineer officer John Chard, at Rorke's Drift, who beat back three to four thousand of Zulu warriors with just 150 men in 1879, in defending Natal Province, during the Anglo-Zulu wars.

 'The Colonial' turned out to possess multiple skills, turning his hand to wood and metal craft.
 He became as sub aqua diver and later a welder.
 It turned out that our hero was also a capable constructor.
 Soon, he was in demand, making steel frames for factory production tables, and customizing cars.
 He continued to convert houses to fund his other ambitions.
-Then one day he came across a derelict building in the country that was falling down.
+Then one day when working on a house for Nikolai Askaroff he came across a derelict building in the country that was falling down.

 The Colonial in 2020, after some battle experience, but with some to go.
 Bulldogs are of a particular form, remarkable for their courage.
 The bull-dog is low in stature, deep-chested, and strongly made about the shoulders and thighs, the muscles of both of which are extremely developed.
 His head is broad, his nose short, and the under jaw projects beyond the upper, which gives him a fierce and disagreeable aspect.
 He is the most ferocious and unrelenting of the canine tribe, and may be considered courageous beyond every other creature in the world, for he will attack any animal, whatever be his magnitude.